Valkyrio100/MyAnimeListCSS/README.md

 If you notice something broken or unmodified dont doubt to contact me this way.
 If you want to make some small changes look into the CSS that ~~should~~ will be properly documented

+It's highly probable that the CSS code is a mess, so sorry beforehand.